BakedVeg/portfolio/_posts/2023-8-13-HEMsLastVisitorFlowerAnimation.md

 <div style="clear: both;">
     <h2>Outer Shell</h2>
-    <p>As I was making the flower animation I knew it was going to be large in the Unreal scene, besides needing some place to hide this thing before it unfolds, I thought it'd be interesting to have an initial bud that it blooms out of.
+    <p>As I was making the flower animation I knew it was going to be large in the Unreal scene, needing some place to hide this thing before it unfolds, I thought it'd be interesting to have an initial bud that it blooms out of.
 I created a sliver of this "shell" and gave it a pin group at the bottom of the mesh for the vellum sim later.</p>
 </div>

 <img src="https://bakedveg.github.io/portfolio/assets/gif/OuterShellSliver.gif">